 Plus you can look forward to a weekly dose of inspiration and to meeting great people.

-The workshops are designed to enable students to master a set of core skills and techniques over the course of two terms.
-Most students take two to three Level I workshops before moving on to Level II.
+The workshops are designed to enable you to master a set of core skills and techniques over the course of two to four terms—depending on your goals, focus and experience.
+At the end of each term, your instructor will help you determine the best path forward.

 In Level II you’ll continue to grow your writerly toolkit through weekly exercises and in-depth analysis of poems and excerpts from stories and novels.
 The last quarter of the class is focused on carrying forward an exercise—building towards a complete story or publication-ready poem.
 In addition, writers who’ve completed at least one term of Level II have the opportunity to bring in a poem or up to 2000 words of fiction outside of the weekly exercises for critique.

 Level II workshops run for 8 weeks and meet once a week from 18:30 – 21:00 at Boekhandel van Rossum or Sarphatistraat 213 (see the specific course description for details).
-Class size is usually 8-10 people.
+Class size is 6-10 people.

 This course is open to writers who have completed Level I (or who have an MFA in creative writing or equivalent training) and by permission of the instructor.
 If you’re new to our group, please drop us a line before registering.